camlee/power-meter/esp32-viewe/docs/SCOPE_AND_ROADMAP.md

 browser/NTP time anchors, local calibration, signed OTA, diagnostics, and remote display control are in place.

+### Roadmap checkpoint — 2026-07-15

+The branch is feature-rich enough for the current proof of concept.
+The main remaining risk is no longer a missing product surface; it is unverified behavior in the two foundational data paths.

+Local release gates currently pass: the ESP32 PlatformIO build, embedded web asset build/verification, deterministic Demo-profile check, OTA crypto test, and both UART protocol/parser native suites.
+Those native suites cover only the UART wire contract (8 test cases total).
+There is not yet an automated sensor state-transition suite or a deterministic History V1 format/recovery/query harness.

+**Highest-value next implementation:** create the deterministic History V1 host test harness described in `HISTORY_TEST_PLAN.md`, starting with strict filename parsing, torn/stale `.open` recovery, exact 240-row rotation, tenant-local retention, and known-energy query totals.
+This reduces the largest data-loss and false-accounting risk and gives safe regression coverage before more UI or web backlog work.
+Keep the harness independent of production LittleFS data and make the storage/query logic testable rather than duplicating it in tests.

+After that first history slice, persist per-source local channel-enable masks and add the focused startup/partial/invalid/stale/recovery tests.
+Then complete the accelerated, interruption, and real-duration history checks; physical UART and ADC accuracy remain the later on-site milestone.

 ## Active software milestones

 ### A. Production sensor data contract